Elismar13/gog-clone-adobe-aem/specification.md

 ### Frontend
 - Built with React
-- Styled Components for styling
+- Bootstrap and CSS for styling
 - Redux for state management
-- React Router for navigation
 - Responsive Design

 ### Backend